nomachinez/pidisplay/README.md

 4) Review any changes to the config.ini file compared to your backup
 5) Add/Update the config settings in config.ini from your config.ini.backup file

-# Instructions for adding multiple widgets on the top and bottom (e.g., Ticker)
+# Instructions for adding multiples of the same plugin
 6) Open up the main config.ini file in ./pidisplay/config.ini
 7) Copy the section you want to duplicate and paste it back in, so now you have 2 of them.
 8) Change the section title of the second one to something different
-9) Modify any settings you choose. e.g.
+9) Modify any settings you choose but keep the "class" setting the same e.g.
 ````commandline
 .....SNIP......